MacKentoch/react-image-lazy-load/README.md

 1. **npm install react-image-lazy-load**
 2. You will need 2 different images
-    - First one will be image you want to display once it's loaded. ( Image in full HD)
+    - First one will be the image you want to display once it's loaded. ( Image in full HD )
-    - Second is copy of the first image scaled down to **1%.** ( Image that will be displayed until the full HD image is loaded)
+    - Second will be a copy of the first image scaled down to **1%.** ( Image that will be displayed until the full HD image is loaded )
 3. Your code should look something like  :arrow_down:

 ```javascript